redswallow/open-source-from-big-companies/README.md

 [White Elephant](https://github.com/linkedin/white-elephant) - Hadoop log aggregator and dashboard

+[pinot](https://github.com/linkedin/pinot) - Pinot is a realtime distributed OLAP datastore, which is used at LinkedIn to deliver scalable real time analytics with low latency.
+It can ingest data from offline data sources (such as Hadoop and flat files) as well as online sources (such as Kafka).
+Pinot is designed to scale horizontally.

 ##Twitter
 [bootstrap](https://github.com/twitter/bootstrap) - Sleek, intuitive, and powerful front-end framework for faster and easier web development.